transposit/dropwizard-lambda-gateway/README.md

 ## Configure your lambdas
 Create a file lambda-wrapper/src/main/resources/GatwayConfig.json that specifies the local and/or deployed versions of your lambda.
-Below is an example.
+Below is an example or see `https://github.com/kmonkeyjam/dropwizard-lambda-gateway/blob/master/example/src/main/resources/GatewayConfig.json`.

 ```
 [